PhD Student

 Work Experience

-Graduate Teaching Assistant at the University of Liverpool (Since January 2025)
+Graduate Teaching Assistant at the University of Liverpool (January 2025 to May 2025)

 Graduate Teaching Assistant at the University of York (February 2024 to May 2024)